DZT970525/KEYPOINT/README.md

 5. Double tap the reset button again and drag the default(or your own) firmware into the USB disk
 6. After a few seconds the USB disk will disappear and the keyboard will restart and now the left half keyboard is totally reset.
 7. Do the steps above on the right half keyboard and the whole keyboard is reset and you can now connect the keyboard with your device again. `

+Im summery you need to flash the reset firmware and re-flash the normal firmware for both hands and firstly the left keyboard.

 You can find the firmware file on this [page]()